George Ash (Australian politician)

+Life and career

 Ash was born near London and on leaving school found employment with one of the large railway companies.
 A year later he started working for a legal firm, but found the work irksome and started with a large warehouse on Four Street.
-Then in 1877 he and a comrade set sail for South Africa, where he worked as a reporter for the Kaffrarian Watchman.
+Then in 1877 he and a comrade set sail for Cape Colony, where he worked as a reporter for the Kaffrarian Watchman.
 He served in the Kaffir War as a volunteer in order to report on the conflict.

 He next travelled to South Australia and secured a position with The Border Watch of Mount Gambier, and was sent by proprietors A. F. Laurie and J. Watson to Naracoorte to work on The Narracoorte Herald, which they owned.
 In 1880 he and J. B. Mather took over The Narracoorte Herald, and made quite a success of it, but lost everything in 1890 after they were successfully sued for libel by William Hutchison, of Morambro Station for questioning his suitability for the post of Justice of the Peace after his proven record of dummying.
 It is worth noting that Ash had consistently fought against dummyism: one of his first editorials, in 1881, inveighed against the practice, and was read and praised in the House of Assembly.